juanbkm/gcf/content/our-projects/mongolia-2.md

 </li>
 <li>

-Urban Farming to introduce urban greenhouses in the eco-district that will increase revenues from vegetable and fruit growing, and establish a cooperative of urban farmers and vegetable producers.
+Urban Farming to introduce urban greenhouses in the eco-district that will increase revenues from vegetable and fruit growing, and establish community groups of urban farmers and vegetable producers.

 </li>